 Your HelpCrunch dashboard is the destination point of all the chats and emails that customers are sending.
 Incoming requests will be displayed on the dashboard as separate conversations (aka tickets) where they pile up in chronological order.

 There are a lot of ways to arrange and interact with those tickets in a way that makes the most sense for your team’s workflow.
 As your customer service reps start solving issues, they can:

 - Assign a ticket to themselves or to any of their teammates;

-- Reply to customers with a knowledge base article or a saved response;
+- Reply to customers with a knowledge base article right from the chat or with a saved response;

 - Forward individual chat messages via email manually or automatically after a certain period of time;

 - Leave private notes to their teammates, which will appear in the chat thread but won’t be visible to customers;

 - Assign custom tags based on a ticket’s content (e.g ‘feature request’, ‘bug’, ‘PPC campaign’, ‘Christmas sale’);

 - Keep track of tasks by changing a ticket’s status from new to open, pending, on hold or closed.

 HelpCrunch displays user’s data next to the chat window at all times, so your service reps always have the information they need to provide the top-notch support.
 By default, the platform will include user path, recent activity, full chat history, and browser information, but you can pass your custom data about customers, too.